Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Theoretical Framework of Multi-Band RARE

-\begin{remark} \emph{\textbf{(Physical significance of a multi-band RARE)}} {A multi-band RARE operates as both a { multi-band} atomic mixer and a { multi-band} atomic amplifier, as illustrated in Fig.~\ref{img:RARE}.
-The detection mechanism proceeds as follows: \begin{itemize} \item \textbf{Frequency mixing:} The data signal at each band $(\omega_n + \delta_n)$ couples to the electron transition $\ket{e_0}\rightarrow\ket{e_n}$, inducing coherent down-conversion via the resonant frequency $\omega_{e_0e_n} = \omega_n$.
-This generates an IF component at $\delta_n$. \item \textbf{Amplification:} Each IF signal is amplified by the band-specific gain factor $\kappa_n$, which determines the RARE’s sensitivity to the $n$-th RF band. \item \textbf{Signal aggregation:} The amplified IF components from all bands, together with the DC bias, superimpose in the probe-laser power $\mathcal{P}(\boldsymbol{\Omega})$, enabling simultaneous multi-band signal recovery. \end{itemize}} \end{remark}
+\begin{remark} \rm \emph{\textbf{(Physical significance of a multi-band RARE)}} A multi‑band RARE functions as both a multi‑band atomic mixer and a multi‑band atomic amplifier, as illustrated in Fig.~\ref{img:RARE}.
+The detection mechanism proceeds as follows: \begin{itemize} \item \textbf{Frequency mixing:} At each band $(\omega_n + \delta_n)$, the data signal couples to the electron transition $\ket{e_0}\rightarrow\ket{e_n}$, inducing coherent down‑conversion via the transition frequency $\omega_{e_0e_n} = \omega_n$.
+This process produces an IF component at $\delta_n$. \item \textbf{Amplification:} Each IF component is then amplified by the band‑specific intrinsic gain $\kappa_n$.
+This gain factor determines the RARE’s sensitivity to the $n$-th RF band. \item \textbf{Signal aggregation:} The amplified IF components from all bands, together with the DC bias, superimpose in the measured photocurrent $I(\boldsymbol{\Omega})$, enabling simultaneous multi-band signal recovery. \end{itemize} \end{remark}

+The derived linear transfer function is in accordance with the existing single-band~\cite{RydNP_Jing2020,liu_continuous-frequency_2022} and multi-band studies~\cite{MBRARE_Holloway2021, RydMultiband_Du2022, Rydmultiband_Meyer2023, DBRARE_Ding2024, Rydmultiband_Allinson2024, photonics10030328, Frequencyhop_Wen2024}.
+First, it generalizes the linear transfer function established in the single-band system~\cite{RydNP_Jing2020,liu_continuous-frequency_2022}.
+When $N = 1$, the band-specific intrinsic gain, $\kappa_n$, naturally reduces to the single-band intrinsic gain derived in~\cite{RydNP_Jing2020,liu_continuous-frequency_2022}.
+Second, the transfer function aligns with the multi-band experimental results.
+For example, the received signal contains multiple IF components, producing multiple spectral peaks as illustrated in Fig.~3 of~\cite{Rydmultiband_Meyer2023}.
+The gain factor, $\kappa_n$, for a given band depends on the Rabi frequencies (field strengths) across all bands, consistent with the coupled sensitivity observed in~\cite{photonics10030328}.